ihhub/fheroes2/docs/INSTALL.md

 introductory videos from the DOSBOX version yet.
 However, with the exception of this, the DOSBOX version can also be used quite well.

-Alternatively, you can **download a free demo version of the game using the bundled script**.
+Alternatively, you can **download a free demo version of the game (in English only) using the bundled script**.
 See detailed instructions below.

 ## Installation